mouseless/learn-nuxt/README.md

 > Demo default message

+### Disabling Emoji Conversion

+Nuxt content comes with a default setting that converts emoji texts into emoji icons.
+This is disabled in `.theme/nuxt.config.ts` under `content.markdown.remarkPlugins.remark-emoji`.
+This way a prose component gets original text instead of an emoji icon which is better because we don't want to place an emoji icon in code.

 ## Provide & Inject

 When you need to access a data that cannot be passed to a component (such as